Scaling with Collapse: Efficient and Predictable Training of LLM Families: Limitations and future directions

 We intentionally chose dense models for our initial Celerity series because dense models have fewer confounding factors (e.g., routing strategy, number of experts), making them simpler to study and build upon.
 In our own practice, algorithmic innovations are typically validated on dense models first.
 However, we are interested in scaling MoE-variants of our Celerity series due to their documented savings in training compute~\citep{krajewski2024scaling,ludziejewski2025joint}.

 \paragraph{Train loss vs.\ generalization.}

 We focus on \emph{training} loss because (i) it is FLOPs-free to monitor, (ii) in LLM pre-training it typically tracks validation under stationary data, and (iii) it surfaces issues earlier (e.g., duplicated segments), enabling targeted intervention before held-out degradation.
 Late-stage annealing and domain shift can decouple train-loss collapse from downstream behavior.
-Future work will define \emph{validation-collapse} and \emph{downstream-collapse} analogues, and measure train$\leftrightarrow$val residual correlations across schedules and data mixtures.
+We study validation collapse for Celerity in \cref{sec:val_loss}; future work should also consider \emph{downstream-collapse}, and measure train$\leftrightarrow$val$\leftrightarrow$downstream correlations across schedules and data mixtures.

 \paragraph{Predictive model and schedules.}

 Both collapse itself, and our predictive model's ability to accurately forecast normalized TLCs, is impaired by loss spikes and divergences, which move the normalized curve away from the universal trajectory (sometimes temporarily, sometimes for extended periods).
 From one perspective, this is a feature not a bug, as the resulting collapse anomalies provide a useful mechanism for detecting training issues (discussed further below).